-Dr. Barnette is a graduate of Western Michigan University and is a Licensed Psychologist.
-She holds active memberships in the American Psychological Association, Association of Black Psychologists, American College Personnel Association, and the North Carolina Psychological Association.
+Dr. Barnette is a graduate of Western Michigan University and is a Licensed Psychologist and certified with the American Board of Professional Psychology (ABPP).
+She holds active memberships in the American Psychological Association, Association of Black Psychologists, American College Personnel Association, the North Carolina Psychological Association, and the National Association of Student Personnel Administrators.
 Cognitive Behavioral/Interpersonal Process orientation is her theoretical orientation.
 Interests: individual and group psychotherapy, multicultural counseling and training, identity development, mood disorders, crisis intervention, eating disorders, career development, and psychological assessment.
 Dr. Barnette is trained in hypnosis and working with Dissociative Identity Disorder (formerly known as Multiple Personality Disorder).
 She also is Safe Zone Trained.

 Ms. Dalton is a National Certified Counselor as well as a Licensed Professional Counselor for the State of North Carolina.
 She has worked in Counseling Services at North Carolina A&T State University since 2002.
 She is a graduate of the University of North Carolina at Greensboro and North Carolina A&T State University.
 She is a member of the North Carolina Counseling Association, North Carolina College Counselor Association, the American Counseling Association, and North Carolina Coalition Against Sexual Assault.
 Her professional interests are college student development, career counseling, date rape, sexual assault and domestic violence.
 She is also a North Carolina Victim Service Certified Practitioner.